Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 1. Still on the same app registration, select the **Token configuration** blade to the left.
 1. Select **Add optional claim**:
     1. Select **optional claim type**, then choose **Access**.
      1. Select the optional claim **idtyp**.
-Indicates token type.This claim is the most accurate way for an API to determine if a token is an app token or an app+user token
+    > Indicates token type.
+This claim is the most accurate way for an API to determine if a token is an app token or an app+user token.
+This is not issued in tokens issued to users.
-    1. Select **Add** to save your changes.
+    1. Select **Add** to save your changes

 ##### Configure the service app (TodoList-webapi-daemon-v2) to use your app registration